chazcornwall/math4610/software_manual/hybrid0.md

 For example,

-    g++ hybrid.cpp abserror.cpp
+    g++ hybrid0.cpp abserror.cpp

 will produce an executable **./a.exe** than can be executed.
 If you want a different name, the following will work a bit better

-    g++ hybrid.cpp abserror.cpp -o hybrid.exe
+    g++ hybrid0.cpp abserror.cpp -o hybrid0.exe

-**Description/Purpose:** This routine will compute the root of functions using the newton method for 100 iterations at most.
-If at any point the error from using newton's method does not decrease, a 4 bisection iterations will be implemented to reduce the bracketing area by a factor of 10.
-The initial guess, x0, must be within the leftbound and rightbound brackets.
+**Description/Purpose:** This routine will compute the root of a function that is closest to zero and within the initial leftbound and rightbound bracket given as input to hybridMethodNearestToZero.
+This routine finds the new bracket that contains the root closest to zero by stepping from zero up to the rightbound bracket and from zero down to the leftbound bracket.
+Once this bracket has been found, a hybrid method of netwon's method and bisection are used to find the root.

-**Input:** A function, initial guess, desired error, leftbound bracket, rightbound bracket
+**Input:** A function, desired error, leftbound bracket, rightbound bracket, step size

 **Output:** One of the roots of the function

-**Usage/Example:** A NewFunction class must be created that contains the function to be evaluated during the secant method iteration.
+**Usage/Example:** A NewFunction class must be created that contains the function to be evaluated.
 The function to be evaluated should be placed as the return statement for the getOutput() method.
-The root for this example should be 3.14159.
+The bracket sent to the routine must contain zero.
+The root for this example should be 1.5708 (or PI/2).

 <pre><code>
 #inclde "math4610lib.h"